Przemoo16/TensorFlow-Iris-Classification/README.md

 # Tensorflow Poker Hand Classification

-Neural network to classification iris.
+Neural network to classification irises in Tensorflow.

 ## Info about dataset